Wong Chi Chung

-Mimi Wong Chi Chung (黃志聰; born 11 October 1982 in Hong Kong) is a Hong Kong former professional football player who currently plays as an amateur for Hong Kong Second Division club North District.
+Mimi Wong Chi Chung (黃志聰; born 11 October 1982 in Hong Kong) is a Hong Kong former professional football player.

 Club career

 In 2004, Wong signed with Hong Kong First Division club Mutual when he was 26 years old, after this season, Wong returned to Hong Kong Second Division.

 In 2010, Wong signed for First Division club Tuen Mun.

 In 2014, Wong signed for Hong Kong Premier League club Eastern.

 In 2015, Wong got more and more chance to play for Eastern.

 In 2017, Wong was signed by Dreams.

 On New Years Day 2019, Wong announced his retirement from professional football.